TexasInstruments/edgeai-keyword-spotting/README.md

 ## How to run the demo

 1. Setup the SDK on an SD card for the starter kit EVM's selected device/SoC according to the respective device's user guide ([AM62x](https://dev.ti.com/tirex/explore/node?node=A__AdoyIZ2jtLBUfHZNVmgFBQ__am62x-devtools__FUz-xrs__LATEST&search=am62x) and [AM62Ax](https://dev.ti.com/tirex/explore/node?node=A__AQniYj7pI2aoPAFMxWtKDQ__am62ax-devtools__FUz-xrs__LATEST).
 Follow that guide until a linux terminal session is available through serial/USB or internet/SSH
-2. clone this repository onto the device.
+2. Clone this repository onto the device.
 This may require setting proxy variables like HTTPS_PROXY if the device is behind a firewall
-3. run the 'install_on_evm.sh' script.
+3. Run the 'install_on_evm.sh' script.
 This will download and build the portaudio dependency, and then setup a few python libraries for audio processing
+4. "Source" the 'quick_setup.sh' script to set an environment variable that is needed to load pyaudio in python:    ```source ./quick_setup.sh```
-4. Within the two subfolders, run either of the two python scripts starting with 'audio-inference'.
+5. Within the two subfolders, run either of the two python scripts starting with 'audio-inference'.
 Note that you will need to have the USB microphone plugged in and know the device index within linux.
 This is 1 by default, but the 'detect_microphone.py' script will also help identify them.

 ### Words recognized